 Film, Television and the growth of Electronic Media have become the shapers of our modern day popular culture.
-Realism rules the day as the formost common denominater and dramatic style of these art forms.
+Realism rules the day as the foremost common denominator and dramatic style of these art forms.
 We strive in this entertainment for an ever increasing bombardment of what is graphic and real.
-Television resorts to docudramas, Film favors the graphic close-up and video games fine tune computor generated images of sex and violence.
+Television resorts to docudramas, Film favors the graphic close-up and video games fine tune computer generated images of sex and violence.